All Episodes

 If you're not in the club, there's no way you can get in because you had to go to an Ivy League school and graduate.

-And if you're not in the club, no matter what you do, no matter how much you accomplish, and no matter how much money you make, you're still going to be considered riffref.
+And if you're not in the club, no matter what you do, no matter how much you accomplish and no matter how much money you make, you're still going to be considered Riff Ref.

 It's been that way for quite a while.

-And of course, the two names uh that come to people's mind right off the bat are me and Steve Jobs.
+And of course, the two names that come to people's mind right off the bat are me and Steve Jobs.

 And then some people throw gates in there.

-So there's uh there are three people who have reached the pinnacle who have not gone to college, and those those two or three names get bandied about all the time in this discussion.
+So there are three people who have reached the pinnacle who have not gone to college.

-But it doesn't matter to the elites, that doesn't matter.
+To the elites, that doesn't matter.

 It doesn't mean that they are qualified to be in the elite group.

-And the elite group in Washington is what we call the the ruling class or the DC establishment, both parties, or what have you.
+And the elite group in Washington is what we call the ruling class or the DC establishment, both parties, or what have you.

-That is one of the most exclusive and I should say exclusionary groups of people that you can imagine.
+That is one of the most exclusive, and I should say, exclusionary groups of people that you can imagine.

-The if you look at it as a club and look at the admittance requirements, it is one of the most exclusive things to get into.
+If you look at it as a club and look at the admittance requirements, it is one of the most exclusive things to get into.

 You are not getting in that club.

-There are certain things that you have to do, but more importantly, you have to have a pedigree.
+There are certain things that you have to do, but more importantly, you have to have pedigree.

-And so anyway, Glenn Harlan Reynolds' point is, and it may be he says to save the country, and I don't disagree with this, by the way.
+And so anyway, Glenn Harlan Reynolds' point is, and it may be, he says, to save the country, and I don't disagree with this, by the way.

-There are far many more people who do not graduate college than do, and and college graduates today it's not the same as it was decades ago.
+There are far many more people who do not graduate college than do.

 The learning is different.

-But it's it's more a point of uh the relatability, understanding ordinary people, the people that make the country work, it's all about being able to relate to them.
+But it's more a point of relatability, understanding ordinary people, the people that make the country work.

-And the inside the beltway elites not only can't relate, they don't want to.
+And the inside the Beltway elites not only can't relate, they don't want to.

-I remember shortly after I moved to New York, which is 1988.
+I remember shortly after I moved to New York, which is 1988, so I was at a party.

-Uh I did these things early on.
+I did these things early on.

 Certain things you have to do when you're starting out that you don't have to do after you get there.

-And this was a party that uh people at National Review and New Republic sponsored, if you can call it a party.
+And this was a party that people at National Review and New Republic sponsored, if you can call it a party.

-What it actually was was an attempt by both publications, National Review Conservative, the New Republic Liberal.
+What it actually was, was an attempt by both publications, National Review Conservative, the New Republic Liberal.

 They wanted to combine sales efforts.